castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 ## Frame processing insights

-This project is still at a very early stage and I intend to go ahead adding more and more features over time.
-I consider it a great opportunity to get hands-on experience with frame processing and learn more about network automation in Python.
-PyBeaconValidator is freely available on GitHub so the readers can download the source code, study it, modify and redistribute their copies.
+This project is still at a very early stage, and I plan to add more and more features over time.
+It is an excellent opportunity to get hands-on experience with frame processing and learn more about network automation in Python.
+PyBeaconValidator is freely available on GitHub, so the readers can download the source code, study it, modify and redistribute their copies.